vrybas/vrybas.github.io/source/_posts/2014-04-11-wip-pull-requests.markdown

 tremendous.

 And PR got merged only when no one have better ideas.
-Ideally all team members, who are interested in keeping codebase clean and have a collective ownership(everyone, right?), should look through PR and leave
-:thumbsup: in comments.
+Ideally all team members, who are interested in keeping codebase clean and to have a collective code ownership(everyone, right?), should look through PR and leave :thumbsup: in comments.
 One thumb is required, others are optional(if you're in a hurry with shipment, which you souldn't).

 Although this kind of Work-In-Progress PRs are possible only in repositories in which everyone has commit access to, I'd suggest to try